 Too often journalists forget that there are multiple actors in every story, including our own emotions.

 The tendency of journalists to take an “unbiased” viewpoint hurts objectivity.
 People are always biased.
 I think it’s more useful to make sure that readers know our biases rather than pretending they don’t exist.
 Editors and publishers also have biases and making those transparent is crucial.

 It’s tough to recognize how much manipulation of the media takes place.
 Journalists have always been among the many people manipulated by private interests, including the interests of the private owners of the media for whom we work.
-Our lack of success at that task has led to a dismal rating of trust by the public.
+Our lack of success at transparency has led to a dismal level of public trust.

 Responsibility to Report News versus Propaganda

 The challenge of making sure that we report the news rather than participating in propaganda can be a challenge.
 We have a responsibility to our readers to do so anyway.